 Your military and emergency services experience can be converted into national qualifications through the recognition of prior learning (RPL) process.
 RPL uses your service history, work experience and informal learnings to obtain a qualification based on your current skills and knowledge.
-You can potentially receive a qualification in weeks, provided the correct criteria are met.
-The RPL process is made possible through the Australian Qualifications Framework, which acknowledges that skills and experience are equally as valuable as formal training and education.
+You can receive a qualification in weeks, provided the correct criteria are met.
+The RPL process is made possible through the Australian Qualifications Framework, which acknowledges that skills and experience are equally valuable as formal training and education.

 Training programs traditionally require students to complete a lengthy course of study to receive their certificate.
-A qualification through RPL replaces this process and allows those with considerable industry experience and knowledge to obtain their qualifications much more quickly.
+A qualification through RPL replaces this process and allows those with considerable industry experience and knowledge to obtain their qualifications more quickly.
 As long as you provide relevant experience and evidence, you can expect to receive your qualification within a few weeks.

 RPL is also much cheaper than traditional programs since you only pay for the assessment of your documentation rather than the entire course.